Sling-J/django-admin-panel/README.md

 pip install cmake

+Download appropriate version of cmake for your pc https://cmake.org/download/

 Install Visual Studio build tools from https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16.

 In Visual Studio 2019 go to the Individual Components tab, Visual C++ Tools for Cmake, and check the checkbox under the "Compilers, build tools and runtimes" section.